 How ADUs Affect Your TaxesMarch 30th, 2022

-Does an ADU increase property taxes?
+Does adding an ADU increase property taxes in California?

 All municipalities must notify the County Assessor’s Office whenever building permits are issued.
 After the reassessment for new construction has been completed by the assessor’s office, the property owner is notified in writing of the new assessment.
 Since changes are reflected on the next regular property tax bill, it can take up to a year to run through the process before the new tax assessment becomes active.

 California state law also requires the assessor’s office to appraise all new construction on January 1st to determine the value for property tax purposes.
 This taxable value is then reflected on the next regular property tax bill.
 As with a change-in-ownership, the owner is notified of the new assessment and can appeal the value.

 How will building an ADU affect my personal taxes in California?